S2Cool Project Overview

 Pakistan is among the countries most exposed to extreme heat.
 Heatwaves in recent years have crossed dangerous thresholds, affecting human health, productivity, and livelihoods, especially in communities already facing energy poverty and unreliable electricity supply.

-Heat and Sun
+Heat and Climate

 Project Vision